hapax/hapax.github.io/assets/teaching.md

 	the *conservation of volume* of gangue.

-5. (Extension) Instead of a triangle, we can increase the dimension and consider a conical sandpile at the angle of repose $\alpha$ on a circular base of diameter $B$.
+5. (Extension) Instead of a triangle, we can increase the dimension and consider a cone of tailings at the angle of repose $\alpha$ on a circular base of diameter $B$.
 	Suppose that the column $C(t)$ splits into a symmetric *ring* of material that rolls down the cone at speed $v$.
 	If $r$ is the radial variable on the plane, with $r = 0$ the